Mario Alexandre · March 26, 2026 · token-savings auto-scatter llm-costs

 What the Scatter Actually Does

-When I type something like "fix the payment webhook", the Haiku scatter reads that and infers:
+When I type something like "fix the payment webhook", the Haiku scatter reads it and figures out:

 {